Close

 Evaluations: Performance evaluations are conducted quarterly by field supervisors and division managers, with information on evaluations provided to HR.
 Our “Quarterly Performance Evaluation” program helps employees understand their strengths and weaknesses.
 These formalized evaluations have also proven to be the most effective means of dealing with and properly documenting disciplinary or adverse actions.

-Standard’s willingness to evolve, as well as its commitment to employees’ health, safety, strong compensation and benefits has resulted in a long list of committed customers; which, in turn, has resulted in Standard’s successful history and paints a picture for a bright future.
+Standard’s willingness to evolve, as well as its commitment to employees’ health, safety, strong compensation, and benefits, has resulted in a long list of committed customers; which, in turn, has resulted in Standard’s successful history and paints a picture for a bright future.

 < Back to Insights